Miguel Herrera: Return to América

-On 26 May 2017, newly appointed sporting president Santiago Baños officially announced Herrera's return to Club América.
+On 26 May 2017, Club América announced Herrera as their new manager.
 He lost in his first official game as the club's manager, a 1–2 defeat to Querétaro in the Supercopa MX.
 Six days later, América again lost to Querétaro, this time by a 0–1 scoreline, in their opening match of the Apertura tournament.
 The following week, Herrera won his first league match in his second spell with América, defeating Pachuca 2–0 at Estadio Hidalgo.
 Herrera led América to a third-place finish during the regular phase of the Apertura, however they were eliminated in the semifinals by Tigres UANL.
 América also went out of the 2018 CONCACAF Champions League to Toronto FC in the semifinals.
 The club finished the following Clausura tournament in second-place, and was again eliminated at the semifinal stage, this time losing to Santos Laguna by a 6–3 aggregate score.

 Herrera led América to another second-place finish in the 2018 Apertura, only suffering two defeats throughout the regular phase of the tournament, and went undefeated in the playoffs.
 On 16 December, Herrera won his second league title – both with Club América – following a 2–0 aggregate victory over Cruz Azul in the finals.
 He also led the team on a 17-game unbeaten streak en route to winning the championship, equaling the record set by the club under Mario Carrillo in 2005 when it won that year's Clausura.

 On 5 February 2019, Herrera reached 100 wins in charge of Club América following a 3–1 victory over Necaxa in the Copa MX, becoming the third manager in the club's history after Jose Antonio Roca and Carlos Reinoso to reach that milestone.
 On 11 April, América defeated FC Juárez 1–0 in the Clausura final of the Copa MX.
 This was Herrera's first cup title in his career, and his third title overall with Club América.

-On 21 December 2020, two days after being eliminated by Los Angeles FC from the CONCACAF Champions League where he was involved in a halftime brawl, Herrera was sacked by América.
+On 21 December 2020, Herrera was dismissed from his position following the club's exit from the CONCACAF Champions League.